ValoCookie/osu-Requests/README.md

 You can:

 - open or close requests whenever you need to
-- set a queue limit from 10 to unlimited
+- set a queue limit from 1 to unlimited
 - move to the next request
 - copy the current map link
+- open the current map directly in osu!
 - view previous requests
 - clear the queue
 - keep existing requests even after closing submissions